Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

-Fortunately, there are now many companies who recognize the potential dangers of carrageenan in some groups of people and offer foods and supplements that use safer alternatives.
+Fortunately, there are now many companies that recognize the potential dangers of carrageenan in some groups of people and offer foods and supplements that use safer alternatives.

 If you’re one of those that have not experienced any problems, you may continue to eat carrageenan as it is still considered safe for most people by the FDA.

 I recommend also watching Dr. Greger’s video on whether or not carrageenan is safe.